GitHub

 ⚡ 414 lines → 5 lines.
 That's thousands of tokens back in your agent's context window.

-AI coding agents (Copilot, Claude Code, Codex, Gemini) have finite context windows.
+AI coding agents (Copilot, Claude Code, Codex, Pi, Gemini) have finite context windows.
 Every token spent reading > Task :core:mergeDebugShaders NO-SOURCE is a token not spent understanding your code. build-brief keeps Gradle signal, discards lifecycle noise, and gives your agent more room to think.

 GitHub Copilot CLI